Skip to content

 Same as name of extraction Adopt the name of the extraction.

 Fully qualified extraction name Adopt the name of the extraction, including the path of the extraction.
 This option avoids conflicts, when the extraction names are not unique.
-Use ta Fully qualified extraction name when the same extraction name is used in multiple extraction groups.
+Use the fully qualified extraction name when the same extraction name is used in multiple extraction groups.

 Custom Define a name of your choice.